 Depending on the make and model of your mixer tap will in some cases depend on the size of replacement seal ring you will need to use.
 The quickest and easiest way to get an exact match replacement is to keep the old one and take a trip down to your local plumbers merchants and ask them for an exact replacement or a plumbers repair kit (seen below).

 Once you have your replacement you will need to re-fit it.
-Drop it back down inside the neck of the tap and make sure it sits neatly at the base.
+Drop it back down inside the neck of the tap and make sure it sits neatly at the base or refit it in the reverse manner that you removed it.
 Once the seal ring is in place re-fit the spout and secure it and you’re done.

 Additional Fourth Type Of Mixer Tap